Fraunhofer-SCAI/VMDatomistic/README.md

-# Multi-fidelity M3GNet for material simulations
+# Universal Multi-fidelity M3GNet for material simulations

 The goal of this repository is to showcase the `trainable data embedding` approach presented in our paper [1] for training atomistic machine learning models on multiple reference methods simultaneously.
-This repository contains a TorchScript model for evaluating an implementation of the M3GNet [2] model that was trained on two different fidelities found in the MatPES dataset [3] (PBE and r2SCAN).
+This repository contains a TorchScript model for evaluating an implementation of the M3GNet [2] model that was trained on two different fidelity levels found in the MatPES dataset [3] (PBE and r2SCAN).
 In addition, we provide an ASE calculator.

 A scalable multi-GPU version of this model and other machine learning force fields will be available in our massively parallel